Henry Nasrallah Award for Excellence in Clinical Psychopharmacology Education

 Nominee Eligibility and Award Criteria

 This award will be given annually to recognize outstanding contributions in clinical psychopharmacology education and teaching.
-2025 will mark its inaugural year.
 This award will be given annually to recognize outstanding contributions in clinical psychopharmacology education and teaching.
-2025 will mark its inaugural year.
+2025 marked its inaugural year.
 The nominee should be full member of ASCP and be recognized as an educator nationally and internationally as evidenced by invited CME accredited presentations at national and international conferences.

 About Dr. Henry Nasrallah